naganao329/naganao329.github.io/_pages/cv.md

 **Attentional control** involves engaging in optimal attentional processes, particularly attentional focus and divided attention.

 In addition to my university teaching and research, I provide consultation services in the field of sports, supporting both athletes and coaches.
 I have worked with a wide range of clients—from high school to national-level athletes, and across both individual and team sports.
-To enhance performance and improve participants’ overall experience, I apply scientific knowledge and evidence-based methods tailored to each client’s needs.<br><br><br>
+To enhance performance and improve participants’ overall experience, I apply scientific knowledge and evidence-based methods tailored to each client’s needs.<br><br>

 Education
 ======